How DMP Works

 PointsReboundsAssists3-Pointers MadePTS+REB+ASTPTS+REBPTS+ASTREB+AST

-Combo stats (PRA, PR, PA, RA) use covariance modeling — they account for how stats correlate within the same game, not just simple addition.
+Combo stats (PRA, PR, PA, RA) use covariance modeling -- they account for how stats correlate within the same game, not simple addition.

 1Weighted Baseline

 DMP starts with a player's real game logs and computes per-100-possession rates for each stat across three time windows.
-This normalizes for pace — a player in a fast game and a slow game are compared apples-to-apples.
+This normalizes for pace so a player in a fast game and a slow game are compared apples-to-apples.

 NBA Weights